The district is required by state and federal law to make available a series of policies, reports, and notifications.

 Nondiscrimination Policy/Equal Opportunity Policy

 The Florida Union Free School District does not discriminate on the basis of race, color, national origin, creed, disability, sex, sexual orientation, marital status, age, military status, or any other protected status in its educational programs, employment or any other activities*.
 Further, it is unlawful for an employer to retaliate against any individual because that person filed a complaint, opposed any unlawful practice, or testified or assisted in an investigation or proceeding.
+Click here to read the full policy as well as the Nondiscrimination and Equal Opportunity Regulation.

 Parents’ Bill of Rights for Data Privacy and Security